ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet.md

 2. Import BP Skeleton
 3. Build BP Rig

-You'll do thoes things a million times, so I just did a GIF for you to show it :-)
+You'll do those things a million times, so I just did a GIF for you to show it :-)
 ![Alt text](images/cleanImportBuild.gif)

 Basically the **BP Skeleton** is a file with simple joints.
 And the **BP Rig** is a small rig